By Dr. Michael Oberschneider, Ashburn Psychological & Psychiatric Services

 There’s an old saying, “Do as I say, and not as I do,” and even the best parents fall prey to this sort of moment with their children from time to time.
 But as a general rule, this is a horrible way to parent since children learn, in large part, from watching their parents.

-At 12, your son is developmentally at an age and period in his life where he is expected to identify more with his same-sex parent.
-For preadolescent boys, these are what I call, “the shaving cream years” and, “the fishing trip years.”
-This is the time in your son’s life where he will be taking in his father’s values, beliefs, and views on life in his own process toward manhood.
-Based on what you’ve written, it seems that you and your husband don’t see eye to eye on your son’s ADHD.
-My concern then is that your son, at 12 years of age, is aware of this, which could be upsetting to him.
-I recommend that your husband and you discuss the ways you would like to better model your expectations for your son; your son will do best when he sees his parents being more united in their support of his struggles and wellbeing.
+At 12, your son is developmentally at an age and period where he is expected to identify more with his same-sex parent.
+For preadolescent boys, these are “the shaving cream years” and “the fishing trip years.”
+This is the time in your son’s life when he will take in his father’s values, beliefs, and views on life in his process toward manhood.
+Based on what you’ve written, you and your husband don’t see eye to eye on your son’s ADHD.
+My concern is that your son, at 12 years of age, is aware of this, which could upset him.
+I recommend that you and your husband discuss how you would like to model your expectations for your son better; your son will do best when he sees his parents being more united in their support of his struggles and well-being.

 Be Supportive & Loving